Your First Day, First Week & Beyond

-- The PDE should provide for the teacher candidate’s involvement right from the beginning
+- The CT should provide for the teacher candidate’s involvement right from the beginning

 - Assigning specific student-related tasks (e.g., passing out papers, helping with supervised study, working with small groups of students in class or during a specific “help” period, help students with bulletin boards).

-- Informing the teacher candidate of the PDE’s current instructional objectives in order to help focus on the teaching and expected behavior in the classroom.
+- Informing the teacher candidate of the CT’s current instructional objectives in order to help focus on the teaching and expected behavior in the classroom.

 - Suggesting specific students the teacher candidate might observe in order to identify certain behaviors.

-- The PDE should provide the teacher candidate with an opportunity for an end-of-the-day
+- The CT should provide the teacher candidate with an opportunity for an end-of-the-day

 conference.
 This will: